braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify/Shopify_Features/shopify_catalogs.md

 ---
-nav_title: Shopify Product Syncs
+nav_title: Shopify Product Sync
-article_title: Shopify Product Syncs
+article_title: Shopify Product Sync
 alias: /shopify_catalogs/
 page_order: 2
 description: "This reference article covers how to import your products from Shopify into Braze catalogs."
 ---

-# Shopify product syncs
+# Shopify product sync

-> Shopify catalogs allow you to sync your products from your Shopify store into a Braze [catalog]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalogs), automating how you bring in product data for deeper personalization of your messages.
+> You can sync your products from your Shopify store into a Braze [catalog]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/catalogs), automating how you bring in product data for deeper personalization of your messages.

 Shopify catalogs will update in near real-time as you make edits and changes to the products in your Shopify store.
 You can enrich your abandoned cart, order confirmation, and more with the most up-to-date product details and information.